RocketChat/hubot-natural/README.md

 <!--[![Build Status](https://travis-ci.org/RocketChat/hubot-natural.svg?branch=master)](https://travis-ci.org/RocketChat/hubot-natural)
 -->

-Open Source Natural Language Processing for Rocket.Chat Bots
+### Open Source Natural Language Processing for Rocket.Chat Bots

-## What is it for

 HubotNatural is an easy to use NLP chatbot made in Hubot to be used in Rocket.Chat servers as welcoming and productivity bots, personal assistants or livechat agents.